RxSwiftCommunity/RxController/document/chapter1-introduction.md

 RxSwift and RxFlow help developers to develop an app with MVVM.
 However, they do not provide a standard coding rule.
-The code style, especially the code of data transportation and controller presentation, will become very flexible.
+The code style, especially the code of exchanging data among view models and controller presentation, will become very flexible.
 This guideline proposes a standard code style using RxController for teamwork development.

 This guideline follows the 3 principles: